Raccoon in the Attic

 Missing pet food

-Pet owners should always be wary of raccoons because this animal is attracted to anything edible including dog or cat food left outside overnight.
+Raccoons will eat any food, even cat or dog food, left out overnight.
 So it’s best to keep pet food indoors and avoid feeding pets outdoors if your area is prone to raccoon infestation.

 Did you know that Raccoons are omnivorous?